gurnec/decrypt_bitcoinj_seed/README.md

 ## How to Use ##

 Simply double-click decrypt\_bitcoinj\_seed.pyw and choose your wallet file in the file selection dialog.
+Please note that some wallet files may take several minutes to decrypt (if you don't have [one of the optional libraries](https://pypi.python.org/pypi/pylibscrypt/1.3.0#requirements) installed).

 ## Credits ##